whediger/glavanizeFilmsRemake/README.md

 # glavanizeFilmsRemake
-I am refactoring a site I was working on a while ago.
+I am refactoring a site I was working on a while ago for personal use.

 ## link to live site